dadambro/project-1/README.md

 It does not hold up.
 It looks like some types, such as Psychic, were overall weakened by this stat change.
-Others, like Normal, appear to have improvement.
+Others, like Normal, appear to have some improvement.
 All Ghost-type Pokemon were weakened, whereas almost all Fighting-type Pokemon were improved.
 Let’s see a bar graph to better understand the actual amount of change:

 ``` r
 g <- ggplot(my.data, aes(x = type1, y = delta.distance, fill = type1))